-J.5.2.3.14 The Workgroup Chairperson or another person (nominated by the Workgroup Chairperson) shall be present at the panel meeting at which that Workgroup Report is to be discussed and may be invited to present the findings and/or answer the questions of panel members.
+J.63 The workgroup Chairperson or another person (nominated by the workgroup Chairperson) shall be present at the panel meeting at which that workgroup report is to be discussed and may be invited to present the findings and/or answer the questions of panel members.

-J.5.2.3.15 Following receipt of any representations, study, Workgroup Report or other evaluation pursuant to sub-paragraph J.5.2.3.1, the panel shall consider whether the information provided is sufficient to form a view as to whether the Modification Proposal better facilitates achievement of the SQSS Objectives and may invite such further representations, studies, and other evaluation including sending matters back to the Workgroup as it deems appropriate until the panel considers that the information provided is sufficient.
+J.64 Following receipt of any representations, study, workgroup report or other evaluation pursuant to sub-paragraph J.50, the panel shall consider whether the information provided is sufficient to form a view as to whether the modification proposal better facilitates achievement of the SQSS Objectives and may invite such further representations, studies, and other evaluation including sending matters back to the workgroup as it deems appropriate until the panel considers that the information provided is sufficient.

-J.5.2.4 Industry Consultation
+Industry Consultation

-J.5.2.4.1 Following completion of the steps set out in sub-paragraphs J.5.2.3.1 to J.5.2.3.15 above (where relevant), the Secretary shall prepare a consultation document ("Consultation Document") setting out:
+J.65 Following completion of the steps set out in sub-paragraphs J.50-64 above (where relevant), the Secretary shall prepare a consultation document ("Consultation Document") setting out: